21 Things to Know Before Moving to Atlanta, GA [2024]

 17. Atlanta Loves the Great Outdoors

 Despite the summer heat, Atlanta takes care of its outdoor lovers year-round.
-The "City of Trees" lives up to its name with leafy streets and unique gardens.
+The "City in the Forest" lives up to its name with leafy streets and unique gardens.

 There are also outdoor activities completely unique to the Atlanta area.
 On hot summer days, locals head north to "Shoot the 'Hooch'" or rent rafts and kayaks to glide down the Chattahoochee River.

 Drive east to reach Stone Mountain.
-There, you’ll find historical sites, museums, and an ambitious walk up the world's large piece of exposed granite.
+There, you’ll find historical sites, museums, and an ambitious walk up the world's largest piece of exposed granite.

 18. Atlanta is Home to the World's Busiest Airport